janausis/SimilarImageFinder/README.md

 # Usage
-Just run the python Script with python 3 and the installed packages The GUI will then guide you
+Just run the python Script with python 3 and the installed packages The GUI will then guide you although it isn't the most beautiful